 Student supplies and textbooks are sold in the Bookstore, which is a service the College contracts with an outside vendor.
 Textbooks and special supplies such as drafting tools and kits used in certain programs of study should be ordered through the respective Program Director.
 Items imprinted with the Durham Tech logo are also available for purchase in the Bookstore.
-Faculty and staff receive a discount on the purchase of books and certain supplies.
-Bookstore hours are posted on the College's website.
+Employees receive discounts on supplies, plus gift items and clothes that are imprinted with Durham Tech.
+Bookstore hours are posted on the College website.
 For assistance with specific needs or orders, contact the Bookstore Manager.

 The Business Office provides financial support services.
 This department maintains all records related to fiscal and budgetary affairs, including FTE enrollment reports.
 Specific employee services include preparing and distributing paychecks; providing information about employee benefits; maintaining records on earned leave; purchasing supplies and equipment; and managing food and vending services as well as photocopying services available in the Copy Center and throughout college.

-Campus Police and Public Safety officers provide 24-hour, 7-day-a-week on-site coverage, including dispatch and patrolling of facilities.
-Officers may be reached by calling 919-536-7255, extension 5555.
+The Police and Public Safety department provides 24-hour, 7-day-a-week on-site coverage, including dispatch and patrolling of facilities.
+To report a crime or an emergency, call Police and Public Safety at 911 or ext.
+5555 or if the call is being sent from outside the college phone system, call 919-536-7255, extension 5555.
 When calling Campus Police and Public Safety, employees should identify themselves, the emergency situation, and the specific campus location.
+Employees calling for emergency medical services should also file an online medical incident report.

 Center for Academic Excellence